 For example, a flight safety manager may be responsible for funneling safety information first to the director of flight operations and the maintenance safety officer – who are both probably at the same hierarchical level in the chain of command – before the organization’s safety manager.

-Considering the hierarchy of responsibility is a useful way of looking at SMS org chart because whereas a chain of command shows the ladder of command, responsibility hierarchy shows working relationships.
+Considering the hierarchy of responsibility is a useful way of looking at the SMS org chart because whereas a chain of the command shows the ladder of command, responsibility hierarchy shows working relationships.

 Final Thought on Org Charts in Aviation SMS Programs